luisFebro/react-pwa-installer/README.md

 `react-jwt-installer` allows you to easily inform visitors that your React Site is installable and a native-like app can be placed on a smartphone or desktop's home screen for a more integrated, fast and smooth access through the app.
 A banner will appear with a customizable title, icon and colors and offering your new App installation.
 You can also control when this component should appear and how.  👌

+## Demo
+You can see one example from the customized installation banner here: [awesome-pwa-demo](https://luisfebro.github.io/awesome-pwa-demo)

+## Instructions
+Note that this component's installation is a piece in the process of building a complete PWA App.
+I will write an article on Medium Media to a complete step-by-step to get it done from `manifest.json` to `service worker` that requires to run your app.
+Let me know if you have a genuine interest about that, contact me here: mr.febro@gmail.com

 ## 🔧 Installation

 ```shell